AMD Embedded is the newest offering in the industrial space. But what is AMD Embedded and why should you use it? Read on to find out.

 Benefits of AMD Embedded

 One unique AMD feature that allows for scalability is called Infinity Fabric architecture.
 When more compute performance is required, the Zen processor architecture can leverage Infinity Fabric to aggregate not only raw compute power, but also increase available I/Os.
 Each chiplet has 2 core complexes (CCX) of four cores, for a total of eight cores per chiplet, as well as a large cache bank.
 These chiplets all communicate with one another as well as the I/O controller die.
-The job of the I/O die is to handle all of the systems output interfaces, including PCIe, Memory, and other sideband signals required.
+The job of the I/O die is to handle all of the systems output interfaces, including PCIe, memory, and other sideband signals required.
 Instead of a single large silicon die, AMD has designed high-bandwidth interconnects allowing smaller dies to be created, which can be used across several product lines leading to increased yield and much lower manufacturing costs.
-This is only one area where AMD shines in a lower TCO for large scale IOT deployments.
+This is only one area where AMD shines in a lower TCO for large scale Internet of Things (IoT) deployments.

 One of their products leveraging Infinity Fabric is a third-generation Ryzen “Matisse” processor.
-This range of powerful offerings supports up to two compute chiplets on one processor and an I/O die.
+This powerful offering supports up to two compute chiplets on one processor and an I/O die.
 AMD also scales that design up, creating high-end offerings with eight chiplets and an even larger I/O die to ensure their edge servers can handle a large number of devices efficiently.
 Furthermore, keeping the I/O die separate lets it take care of system memory, PCIe channels, and other signals while leaving the computing to the compute cores.
 This, in turn, leaves more physical space on the die to offer much more low level cache to further increase performance.

-Improved PCIe speeds and lanes
+Improved PCIe Speeds and Lanes

 AMD’s new lineup adopts PCIe Gen 4.0, doubling the bandwidth of the previous PCIe Gen 3.0.
 As a result, PCIe solid-state NVMe drives that were bottle-necked by the PCIe bus are no longer constrained by these limitations.
-For customers requiring several high-bandwidth I/O cards AMD offers up to 128 PCIe Gen 4.0 lanes in their Epyc™ line.
+For customers requiring several high-bandwidth I/O cards, AMD offers up to 128 PCIe Gen 4.0 lanes in their Epyc™ line.
 Datacenter and collection nodes in particular benefit from the increased data processing and storage capacity.
 This allows customers with large deployments, which require several edge devices, to communicate quickly and efficiently to the AMD Epyc edge server.

 AMD has also been busy increasing the cache sizes of their processors.
 The 7nm process allows for increased transistor density, leading to a commensurate increase in potential cache capacity and lower power consumption.
 This on-die memory is where the processor stores the data, processing requests and outputs.
 Increasing the cache size increases the number of inputs and data it can process.
 This saves a lot of time in cache intensive applications, translating to snappy performance and quick task execution.